What causes joint pain?

 - Hinge joints – joints designed to allow movement on a singular plain – examples are the elbow and knee

-- The internal structure of joints is made up of several tissues and fluid that allows the joint to move and perform freely.
+The internal structure of joints is made up of several tissues and fluid that allows the joint to move and perform freely.
 The cartilage acts as protection of the bone to create a smooth surface for movement and rotation.
-The ligaments and tendons attach the bone and muscles to hold the joint together.
+The ligaments and tendons attach to the bone and muscles to hold the joint together.
 The Synovial membrane contains the fluid in the joint that provides lubrication.

 Joint pain can be classified as either an onset condition or as an injury from a specific activity.
 Onset conditions include osteoarthritis, rheumatoid arthritis, bursitis and gout.
 Pain as a result of an injury, regardless of how simple the activity is, are labeled as sprains and strains.